MoVehrs/DynRPG-Plugins/direct_skills/README.md

    - Verify command ID is between 1-100
    - Check command has Attack archtype
    - Enable debug output to see if mapping was loaded
+   - Ensure battle events are set up in all enemy troops

 2. **Variable Skill Not Working**:
    - Verify variable contains valid skill ID